E. V. Gordon: University of Manchester, and death

 In 1931, Gordon was made Smith Professor of English Language and Germanic Philology at the University of Manchester where his research focused on Old and Middle English.
 Among his students was A. R. Taylor, who later succeeded Gordon at Leeds.
 He died unexpectedly in 1938 of complications following an operation to remove gallstones.
 After his death, Gordon's widow Ida took on a number of his teaching duties at Manchester, finishing and posthumously publishing a number of his works, before retiring in 1968.

 Select bibliography and archives

 An extensive bibliography of Gordon's publications can be found in Tolkien the Medievalist, edited by Jane Chance (London: Routledge, 2003), pp. 273–74.

-In 2014, the estate of Gordon's eldest daughter Bridget sold a collection of letters to the Brotherton Library of the University of Leeds, written variously to Gordon and his wife Ida by J. R. R. Tolkien.
+In 2014, the estate of Gordon's eldest daughter Bridget Mackenzie sold a collection of letters to the Brotherton Library of the University of Leeds, written variously to Gordon, his wife Ida and Mackenzie by J. R. R. Tolkien.
 Mackenzie passed Ida and Eric Gordon's books to St Andrews University Library.